 Wiltshire Council has little influence in what is essentially a commercial matter and until a mechanism is delivered to ensure that HGV specific units are used, this will remain an issue that occasionally creates incidents of misrouted HGVs.

 If you believe that the information supplied by your Sat Nav unit is incorrect, you can log your complaint / amendment at:

 There is little that Wiltshire Council can directly do to influence the use of Sat Nav devices.

-However, at the time of writing (2016/17) the Department for Transport is investing £3 million to create a national digital road map, developed by Ordnance Survey, which will enable better integration and sharing of data on roads between local authorities and service providers.
+However, the Department for Transport invested £3 million to create a national digital road map (OS MasterMap Highways Network), developed by Ordnance Survey, which will enable better integration and sharing of data on roads between local authorities and service providers.